andaeh/django-exam-organization-tool/README.md

 In this mode the app uses an sqlite3-database.

 ## Production server

-To run the app in production it uses [PostgreSQL](https://www.postgresql.org/).
+ The app uses [PostgreSQL](https://www.postgresql.org/) in production.
 Create a database and add the credentials to your `.env` file.
 Use the following variable names:

 POSTGRES_DB_NAME, POSTGRES_DB_USER, POSTGRES_DB_PASSWORD

-Afterwards type `python manage.py runserver --settings=exam_organization_tool.settings.production` to run server locally.
+Afterwards type `python manage.py runserver --settings=exam_organization_tool.settings.production` to run the production server locally.
 For deployment use other environments like docker, heroku or gunicorn.

 ## Improvements